minigonche/covid_contact_graphs/README.md

 # covid_contact_graphs
-Scripts for constructinf the COVID-19 Contact Graphs
+Scripts for constructinf the COVID-19 Contact Graphs.